Confidential Machine Learning on Untrusted Platforms: A Survey: Hybrid Composition

-As we discussed above, depending on one cryptographic primitive to compose a sophisticated CML algorithm is almost impractical.
-However, ßeach primitive has unique strengths (e.g., performance advantage) in attaining certain operations only.
-This leads to an interesting strategy: can we combine different primitives to get secure and more optimized protocols?
-The idea of hybrid composition is thus: mix and switch amongst different primitives to avoid the associated cost bottlenecks and restrictions.
-Next, we show this primitive-level performance difference and explore the general framework for the decomposition-mapping-composition (DMC) process.
-The DMC process decomposes the target machine learning algorithm into its sub-components and maps those sub-components to different cryptographic and privacy primitives before composing the overall CML frameworks.
-Figure \ref{fig:dmc} depicts the DMC process.
-First, we systematically examine the cryptographic versions of common machine learning algorithms' sub-components and operations, the switching and mixing strategies in practice, including the automated strategies, and finally, the complicated issue of designing crypto-friendly algorithms for cost-efficient and practical CML solutions.
+As discussed above, depending on a single cryptographic primitive to compose a sophisticated CML algorithm is impractical.
+However, each primitive has its unique strengths and shortcomings (e.g., performance, storage, bandwidth advantage) in attaining certain operations.
+This realization leads to an interesting strategy: can we combine different primitives in such a manner to compose secure yet more optimized protocols?
+The idea of hybrid composition is thus, mixing and switching amongst several privacy primitives to avoid the associated cost bottlenecks and restrictions of any individual primitive.

+This section will look into the details of specific steps of the DMC procedure.
+First, we dissect the common sub-components and underlying operations in machine learning algorithms.
+We examine the various ways to implement these sub-components and operations confidentially.
+Then, we explore the different switching and mixing strategies, including some recent automated ones, essential to hybrid CML frameworks in practice.
+Finally, we discuss the unique feature or desired requirement of CML development: designing crypto-friendly machine learning algorithms or sub-components for cost-efficient and practical CML solutions.